samagra-comms/community/use/adopter/pre-requisites-installation-setup-post-setup.md

 3. Install the requirements

     `pip3 install -r requirements.txt`

+4. Fill in the environment variables in the `.env` file.
+Find out more about the `.env` [here](https://uci.sunbird.org/use/adopter/about-the-env).

-4. Run below command to download & start the services using docker.
+5. Run below command to download & start the services using docker.

     `python3 install.py {ENCRYPTION_KEY} {NETCORE_WHATSAPP_AUTH_TOKEN} {NETCORE_WHATSAPP_SOURCE} {NETCORE_WHATSAPP_URI}`